 On 13 March 1879, Prince Arthur married Princess Louise Margaret of Prussia in St George’s Chapel, Windsor, a great niece of the German Emperor.
 They had 3 children – Margaret Victoria Charlotte Augusta Norah, Arthur Frederick Patrick Albert, Victoria Patricia Helena Elizabeth.
 Their country home was Bagshot Park, Surrey and after 1900 their London home was Clarence House.
-The Duke and Duchess had 7 grandchildren – Princes Gustaf Adolf, Bert il, Sigvard, Carl John and Princess Ingrid of Sweden, Alastair Arthur Windsor, 2nd Duke of Connaught and Strathearn, Captain Alexander Arthur Alfonso David Maule Ramsay of Mar DL.
+The Duke and Duchess had 7 grandchildren – Princes Gustaf Adolf, Bertil, Sigvard, Carl John and Princess Ingrid of Sweden, Alastair Arthur Windsor, 2nd Duke of Connaught and Strathearn*, Captain Alexander Arthur Alfonso David Maule Ramsay of Mar DL.

 Connaught’s Masonic CV is as impressive as that of his brother, The Prince of Wales, later King Edward VII.
 He was initiated on 24 March 1874 in the Prince of Wales Lodge No 259.
-In 1877, Connaught became Senior Grand Warden in the United Grand Lodge of England; further promotions followed – Provincial Grand Master of Sussex(1886-1901), District Grand Master of Bombay(1887-1901), Past Grand Master(1890), Grand Master(17 July 1901 – 1 March 1939;in other Constitutions and Orders – Honorary Member, Grand Lodge of Scotland(1878), Grand Master, Grand Lodge of Ireland(1928), Grand Superintendent of Bombay(1888 – 1901), Past 1st Grand Principal(1891), Supreme Grand Chapter of England(1891), 1st Grand Principal(1901 -1939), Supreme Grand Chapter of England(1901 – 1939), Provincial Grand Master, Mark Master Masons of Sussex(1890 – 1901), Past Grand Master, Grand Lodge of Mark Master Masons(1891), Grand Master, Grand Lodge of Marks Master Masons(1901 – 1939), Great Prior of Ireland(1878- 1895), Grand Master of the Great Priory of United Orders in Great Britain and Ireland(1908 -1942), 33 Degree, Ancient and Accepted Rite of England and Wales(1878) & Grand Patron of the Order(1911 – 1942)
+The Brethren of the Lodge were permitted to wear a ‘Garter Blue border’ on their aprons by order of a warrant signed by HRH The Duke of Sussex, Grand Master, dated 13 December 1830.
+In 1877, Connaught became Senior Grand Warden in the United Grand Lodge of England; further promotions followed – Provincial Grand Master of Sussex(1886-1901), District Grand Master of Bombay(1887-1901), Past Grand Master(1890), Grand Master(17 July 1901 – 1 March 1939;in other Constitutions and Orders – Honorary Member, Grand Lodge of Scotland(1878), Honorary Past Grand Master, Grand Lodge of Ireland(1928), Grand Superintendent of Bombay(188 8 – 1901), Past 1st Grand Principal(1891), Supreme Grand Chapter of England(1891), 1st Grand Principal(1901 -1939), Supreme Grand Chapter of England(1901 – 1939), Provincial Grand Master, Mark Master Masons of Sussex(1890 – 1901), Past Grand Master, Grand Lodge of Mark Master Masons(1891), Grand Master, Grand Lodge of Marks Master Masons(1901 – 1939), Great Prior of Ireland(1878- 1895), Grand Master of the Great Priory of United Orders in Great Britain and Ireland(1908 -1942), 33 Degree, Ancient and Accepted Rite of England and Wales(1878), Grand Patron of the Order(1911 – 1942)